acsoteldo/LEGO-Sets-Resale-Price-Trend/README.md

 The resale price of a LEGO set can be accurately predicted based on its features such as theme, number of pieces, year of release, and number of minifigures.

 ## Vision
 To provide LEGO investors and collectors with data-driven insights that help identify high-potential sets and make informed investment decisions.
-By leveraging historical data and predictive modeling, this study aims to demystify the LEGO investment market and highlight opportunities for maximizing returns.
+By leveraging historical data and predictive modeling, this report aims to demystify the LEGO investment market and highlight opportunities for maximizing returns.

 ## Objective
+* Examine how LEGO set prices and resale values have changed over time, identifying trends and potential indicators of future appreciation.
+* Determine which sets, themes, or categories have shown consistent value appreciation and the characteristics that contribute to their investment potential.

 ## Key Insights
 ### Dashboard